d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   At any point in a `sweeprolog-mode' buffer, the command `C-c C-c' (or `M-x sweeprolog-colourise-buffer') can be used to update the cross reference cache and highlight the buffer accordingly.
+When `flymake' integration is enabled, this command also updates the diagnostics for the current buffer (see [Examining diagnostics]).
 This may be useful e.g. after defining a new predicate.

   If the user option `sweeprolog-colourise-buffer-on-idle' is set to non-nil (as it is by default), `sweeprolog-mode' also updates semantic